IEEESFIT1/OpenOctober/README.md

 4. ***Tampering or any unethical behaviour*** to the files or other participants will result in ***immediate disqualification*** <br>

-5. Links to the different repositories are mentioned, and each repository has also put up the code of conduct on their repository. ***Each participant is requested to follow the code of conduct and plagiarism checks would be conducted***.<br>
+5. Links to the different repositories are mentioned, and each repository has also put up the code of conduct on their repository. ***Each participant is requested to follow the code of conduct***

 6. However, the participants ***will be allowed to create and edit code*** on the repos either of self or of another participant.<br>